apache/iceberg/format/spec.md

     * `sort_columns` was removed

 Note that these requirements apply when writing data to a v2 table.
 Tables that are upgraded from v1 may contain metadata that does not follow these requirements.
 Implementations should remain backward-compatible with v1 metadata requirements.

+## Appendix F: Implementation Notes

+This section covers topics not required by the specification but recommendations for systems implementing the Iceberg specification to help maintain a uniform experience.

+### Point in Time Reads (Time Travel)

+Iceberg supports two types of histories for tables.
+A history of previous "current snapshots" stored in ["snapshot-log" table metadata](#table-metadata-fields) and [parent-child lineage stored in "snapshots"](#table-metadata-fields).
+These two histories might indicate different snapshot IDs for a specific timestamp.
+The discrepancies can be caused by a variety of table operations (e.g. updating the `current-snapshot-id` can be used to set the snapshot of a table to any arbitrary snapshot, which might have a lineage derived from a table branch or no lineage at all).

+When processing point in time queries implementations should use "snapshot-log" metadata to lookup the table state at the given point in time.
+This ensures time-travel queries reflect the state of the table at the provided timestamp.
+For example a SQL query like `SELECT * FROM prod.db.table TIMESTAMP AS OF '1986-10-26 01:21:00Z';` would find the snapshot of the Iceberg table just prior to '1986-10-26 01:21:00 UTC' in the snapshot logs and use the metadata from that snapshot to perform the scan of the table.
+If no  snapshot exists prior to the timestamp given or "snapshot-log" is not populated (it is an optional field), then systems should raise an informative error message about the missing metadata.